-- Analyze communications gaps, excesses, and deficiencies within the state regularly - Utilize THIRA to identify communications-specific threats and hazards and set core capability targets identified in the National Preparedness Goal - Ensure THIRA updates include outcomes as stated in program guidance - Assist with the development of the SPR - Nationwide Cybersecurity Review.
+- o Analyze communications gaps, excesses, and deficiencies within the state regularly - O Utilize THIRA to identify communications-specific threats and hazards and set core capability targets identified in the National Preparedness Goal - o Ensure THIRA updates include outcomes as stated in program guidance - Assist with the development of the SPR - Nationwide Cybersecurity Review.
 Recipients and subrecipients of State Homeland Security Program and Urban Area Security Initiative awards are required to complete the Nationwide Cybersecurity Review, enabling agencies to benchmark and measure progress of improving their cybersecurity posture.
 The Chief Information Officer (CIO), Chief Information Security Officer (CISO), or equivalent of each recipient and subrecipient should complete the Nationwide Cybersecurity Review.
-If there is no CIO, CISO, or equivalent, the most senior cybersecurity professional should complete the assessment. - Authority to Operate.
+If there is no CIO, CISO, or equivalent, the most senior cybersecurity professional should complete the assessment.54 - Authority to Operate.
 In establishing requirements for the NPSBN and providing 20 MHz of the upper 700 MHz spectrum to the FirstNet Authority, Congress directed the Authority to ensure the building, operation, and maintenance of a wireless, nationwide interoperable public safety broadband network based on a single national network architecture.
 The Authority holds the single nationwide FCC license for the 20 MHz of combined Public Safety Broadband Spectrum (758-768 MHz and 788-798 MHz), commonly referred to as Band 14.
 The FirstNet Authority license also incorporates two one-MHz guard bands at 769 and 799 MHz.
-Subscription to the NPSBN and use of approved NPSBN devices enables prioritized access to Band 14 spectrum for public safety entities.
+Subscription to the NPSBN and use of approved NPSBN devices enables prioritized access to Band 14 spectrum for public safety entities. - Reporting.
+Federal agencies are improving how they demonstrate impact and effectiveness of federal grant programs.
+As a result, recipients may be required to report project-level

-&lt;sup>45 For additional information on the THIRA process, see: fema.gov/emergency-managers/national-preparedness/risk-capability-assessment.
+52 For additional information on the THIRA process, see: fema.gov/emergency-managers/risk-management/risk-capability-assessment.